Data-driven decoding of quantum error correcting codes using graph neural networks: Results

 We are limited to relatively small codes in this work.
 For the repetition code using experimental data, it is quite clear that main limitation to scaling up the code distance is the size of the available dataset.
 For the surface code using simulated data it is challenging to increase the code distance while still surpassing MWPM.
 As the logical failure rates decrease exponentially with code distance, the test accuracy of the supervised training needs to follow.
 One way to counter this is to increase the number of stabilizer cycles, $d_t$, but this also increases the graph size, making the training more challenging from the perspective of increased memory requirements as well as the increased complexity of the data.

 Nevertheless, it is interesting to explore the intrinsic scalability of the algorithm, by quantifying how the decoding time using a fixed size GNN scales with the code size.
-Here we present results on the decoding time per syndrome for the surface code, as a function of code volume $d^2d_t$, at fixed error rate.
-The network architecture is the same as used for all the results in this paper, as described in Appendix \ref{sec:App_A}.
-In line with expectations, the GNN inference scales approximately linearly with the code volume, i.e.\ average graph size, $T\sim d^2d_t$ (with $d_t=1$ for perfect stabilizers).
+Here we present results on the decoding time per syndrome for the surface code, as a function of code volume $d^2d_t$, at fixed error rate, compared to PyMatching 2~\cite{pymatchingv2}.
+The network is fixed to the smaller network described in Appendix \ref{sec:App_A}.
+In line with expectations, the GNN inference scales approximately linearly with the code volume, i.e.\ average graph size, $T\sim d^2d_t$.
 The number of matrix operations per graph convolutional layer, following Equation \ref{Eq:graphconv}, is proportional to the number of nodes times the number of edges.
 The number of layers is fixed, multiplying this by a constant factor.
 The feature vector pooling is proportional to the number of nodes, whereas the subsequent dense network classifiers are independent of the graph size.
 We find that inference scales slightly better than the highly optimized matching decoder.
 However, several caveats are in order.
 1) The size of the GNN is fixed.
-Larger code sizes may eventually require scaled up networks, unless the error rate is scaled down accordingly 2) The network has not been trained on code distances larger than $d=15$ (2D).
+Larger code will require scaled up networks, unless the error rate is scaled down accordingly 2) The network has not been trained on code distances larger than $d=9$.
 It is only a test of the decoding time, not the accuracy.
-3) For GNN inference, the data is batched in order to eliminate a fixed loading time to the GPU.
+3) Data (for both algorithms) is batched for fast inference.
 Treating batched data doesn't seem viable for real time decoding.
-Similarly our graph construction algorithm is slower, scaling quadratically with code volume, and this time has also been removed to get decoding time per graph.
-These are both issues that most likely can be improved significantly with more hardware efficient algorithms, and, in the longer term, special purpose hardware.
+Moving to other types of hardware (see, e.g.\ \cite{Barber_2025}), such as field-programmable gate arrays (FPGA) or an application-specific integrated circuits (ASIC), will be necessary for real-time decoding of superconducting devices, requiring $\mu$s per cycle decoding times, using neural networks.